njodal/HierarchicalPerceptionControl/readme.md

 * to change Cart Position change Cart Speed
 * to change Cart Speed apply Action

-To experiment with different gains and pole angle reference, create new examples in CarPole.test.
+To experiment with different gains and pole angle references, create new examples in CarPole.test.

 Run CartPole.py to test it.